 One Little Two Little Three Little Vacuum Cleaners…okay, there were Four Little Vacuum Cleaners.
 There are some things that you should never say outside of the four walls of your home, yet, I am.

-On my last HUGE quest to de-funk my boys room, I made an epic mistake.
-I didn’t trust my God given senses (the literal and the figurative ones) nor did I heed the warning from not one of my children, not two of my children, but ALL SIX KIDS.
-I shooed them away because A) I was trying to hurry B) The room smelled so badly and I didn’t feel like any human being should be subjected to that odor (how do boys/men tolerate that stench) C) I feared for their lives in that room D) I really didn’t want my boys to come in (or my girls) and see what all I was doing (aka throwing away).
+On my last HUGE quest to de-funk my boys’ room, I made an epic mistake.
+I didn’t trust my God-given senses.
+The literal and figurative ones.
+Nor did I heed the warning from not one of my children, not two of my children, but ALL SIX KIDS.
+Honestly, I shooed them away because A) I was trying to hurry B) The room smelled so bad and I didn’t feel like any human being should be subjected to that odor (how do boys/men tolerate that stench) C) I feared for their lives in that room D) and I really didn’t want my boys to come in (or my girls) and see what all I was doing (aka throwing away).

 So, there you have it.

 Once I had them in piles, prepared to move to their rightful place (ie the trash can or the appropriate container or drawer).
-I whipped out my giant bumblebee yellow vacuum cleaner (oh, how I loved this vacuum cleaner) and I was vacuuming around the piles…just getting up the major chunks.
+I whipped out my giant bumblebee yellow vacuum cleaner.
+Oh, how I loved this vacuum cleaner.
+I was vacuuming around the piles…just getting up the major chunks.

 My kids started trickling down the hall and I heard statements like “mom, the hall is filled with smoke.
 Hey, mom, where is that smoke coming from.
 Mom, I smell something burning.”
 I’m thinking “whatever, its all good and do not come and bother me.”